-Buffy coat samples will be analysed for RTL at the Department of Medical Biosciences, Umea University, Sweden, using a quantitative real-time PCR method as previously described^(12,17).
-This analysis will be carried out by the group who discovered and developed the assays.
+Buffy coat samples will be analysed for RTL at the Department of Medical Biosciences, Umea University, Sweden or by the Translational Pharmacology Laboratory, University of Glasgow, using a quantitative real-time PCR method as previously described (12, 17).
+Analysis of genes involved in regulation of telomere length will be performed by the Translational Pharmacology Laboratory using a targeted sequencing strategy.